lucifermorningstar1305/news_classifier/README.md

 ### Use Model as API

 I already have an instance of this model running at https://newsclass.herokuapp.com/ .
-In-case one desires to use my API please follow use the following cURL:
+In-case one desires to use my API please follow use the following curl:

 ```cURL
 curl --request GET \